 What Should You Do?

 When you receive a bill from your lawyer, it's essential to look closely to see what they are charging you for.
 In most cases, lawyers will provide an itemized statement detailing each service charge.
 This can include charges for:

 - Phone calls, emails, and other correspondence

 Suppose you think the bill contains an error or something you did not agree to.
 In that case, you should contact your lawyer immediately and try to resolve the problem directly and amicably.
 You should bring a copy of your fee agreement to show your lawyer why you think there was a billing error.

 In many cases, lawyers will negotiate a positive outcome.
 In some cases, you may need more detail to understand why the lawyer did not make a specific charge in error.

 If you cannot resolve your problem, many state and local bar associations offer fee-arbitration programs to resolve these disputes.

-Arbitration panels and committees offer an out-of-court forum to settle disputes between lawyers and their clients.
+Arbitration panels and committees offer an out-of-court forum to settle disputes between lawyers and clients.
 Generally, arbitration is a simpler process than going to court.
-Typically, either party, the client or lawyer involved in a fee dispute, can request arbitration by writing the appropriate authority.
+Typically, either the client or lawyer involved in a fee dispute can request arbitration by writing to the appropriate authority.
 Both parties need to agree to the process.
 If you do not want to use arbitration to resolve a billing dispute, you may need to hire another attorney to represent you and protect your interests.